Create Your Garden

 Lavender, Lavender color, English Lavender, Lavender Flower, Spanish Lavender, Lavender bush, French Lavender, Types of Lavender, Lavandula, Lavandula angustifolia, Lavandula stoechas

-A beloved favorite of Mediterranean gardens, Lavender (Lavandula) is a gifted shrub full of talents, including being delightfully scented.
-Blooming over a long season, it provides attractive evergreen foliage and can be used in many ways, such as edging, hedging, as an accent plant, or in patio containers.
+A beloved favorite of Mediterranean gardens, Lavender (Lavandula) is a gifted evergreen shrub full of talents, including being delightfully scented.
+Blooming over a long season, it provides attractive gray green foliage and can be used in many ways, such as edging, hedging, as an accent plant, or in patio containers.
 Easy to grow and drought-tolerant, Lavender has fairly limited needs.

 What is Lavender?

 Lavender is a perennial herb or small aromatic evergreen shrub in the mint family of flowering plants, Lamiaceae.
+This family includes many aromatic herbs like basilrosemaryoreganomint, and sage.
 There are 47 species native to the Old World, primarily in the Mediterranean region.
-Today, it is also grown in other parts of the world as an ornamental plant or for its essential oil.
+Today, lavender is also grown in other parts of the world as an ornamental plant or for its essential oil.

-Hardiness: Most lavenders are hardy from Zones 5 to 9, except Spanish lavender, which is only hardy in Zones 8 to 9.
+Hardiness: Most lavender plants are hardy in USDA Zones 5 to 9, except Spanish lavender, which is suited to Zones 8 to 9, and French lavender, which flourishes in the warmer climates of Zones 8 to 11.

-Flowers: Flowers are available in a wide range of colors, including blue-violet, white, pink, and of course, a wide range of purples!
+Flowers: The flower spikes are available in a wide range of colors, including blue-violet, white, pink, and, of course, a wide range of purples!
 Find your favorite Lavender by flower color.

 Blooming season: Blooms occur from late spring to fall, depending on the species and the location.
 The blooming period can last for several weeks to a few months.
-Learn more about Lavenders and blooming seasons.
+Learn more about Lavender blooming seasons.

-Size: Lavender shrubs range in height from very compact plants that do not grow more than 12 in.
-(30 cm) to varieties that easily reach 3 ft. high.
+Size: Lavender bushes range in height from very compact plants that do not grow more than 12 inches (30 cm) to varieties that easily reach 3 feet (90 cm) in height.
 Dwarf varieties are ideal for containers, while the taller ones are great candidates for hedges.
+There are cultivated varieties of lavender grown to resemble small trees.
+They offer a unique vertical element in gardens, showcasing fragrant purple flowers and aromatic foliage.

 Pollinators: The richly fragrant flowers attract bees, butterflies, and other pollinating insects to the garden.

-Deer: Lavender is not generally a plant that deer or other animals seek out to eat, but if other food sources are scarce, they may come along and make a meal out of your plant.
+Deer: Lavender is not generally a plant that deer or other animals seek to eat, but if other food sources are scarce, they may come along and make a meal from your plant.

-Toxicity: Lavender is toxic to dogs, cats, and horses.
+Toxicity: Lavender plants are toxic to dogs, cats, and horses.

 Guide Information